v-nleaver/Hololens/hololens/hololens-release-notes.md

 #### MixedReality/ManualDownDirectionDisabled

 This policy controls whether the user can change down direction manually or not.
-If no down direction is set by the user, then an automatically calculated down direction is used by the system.
+If the user does not set the down direction, then an automatically calculated down direction is used by the system.
 This policy has no dependency on ConfigureMovingPlatform policy and they can be set independently.

 The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/ManualDownDirectionDisabled`